Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/formulation.rst

    <br />

 The core object in EDI is called a *Formulation*.
-For experienced pyomo users, a Formulation inherits from a pyomo *ConcreteModel*, and can therefore be treated exactly as a typical *ConcreteModel* with a few additional features.
+The core object in EDI is called a *Formulation*.
+For experienced Pyomo users, a Formulation inherits from a Pyomo :class:`~pyomo.environ.ConcreteModel`, and can therefore be treated exactly as a typical :class:`~pyomo.environ.ConcreteModel` with a few additional features.

 Each modeling element (ex: Variable, Constant, Objective, and Constraint) has a constructor that is used to create the corresponding element in the *Formulation* instance.
 In addition, there are a number of helper functions that collect and return model elements or perform supporting actions.